Linnaea borealis | A Quiet Flower of the North Dedicated to the Father of Plant Taxonomy

 - Origin: Cool regions of the Northern Hemisphere (Europe, Asia, North America)

-- Blooming Season: Early summer (June–July)
+- Blooming season: Early summer (June–July)

 Cultural Significance Around the World

-Historical Background
+Historical Episodes

 Gardening Advice